dojo/docs/developer/design/loader.rst

 "text" module resource with the content given above.
 But that's not a great option for a couple of reasons.
 First, to edit another module's resource contents it to take ownership of that module, which utterly defeats the idea of leveraging modules authored by external sources.
 Second, such a "hard" replacement would cause every library that depended on the text to depend on dojo/text.
-Maybe that's not desireable.
+Maybe that's not desirable.

 There's another problem as well.
 The alias module given above will only work if it is consumed by the loader before the